How to prune Wisteria (why, when and how)

-The focus of your wisteria for the first couple of years should be to establish it on the trellis or other support structure.
-The point here is to make sure that it attaches itself to the wires of wooden slats firmly.
-Prune out the very low branches, train a few strong side shoots to climb and cut back the weaker side shoots.
-This will help form a good framework and don’t worry if you don’t get any flowers, it can take a couple of years until wisterias often start to flower.
+The focus of your Wisteria for the first couple of years should be to establish it on the trellis or other support structure.
+The point here is to make sure that it attaches itself to the wires or wooden slats firmly.
+Prune out the very low branches, train a few strong side shoots to climb, and cut back the weaker side shoots.
+This will help form a good framework and don’t worry if you don’t get any flowers, it can take a couple of years for Wisterias to begin flowering.

-Summer pruning is done to reduce the growth, allowing light and air to reach the new young foliage, this will also help encourage the growth that will produce the flowers.
+Summer pruning is done to reduce the growth, allowing light and air to reach the new young foliage.
+This will also help to encourage the growth that will produce the flowers.

-Cut back the long, vigorous shoots to five or so buds from the base of this season’s growth.
+Cut back the long, vigorous shoots to five or so buds from the base of the current season’s growth.
 On older, mature plants, just cut back the side shoots to the framework of strong shoots.
 Remove any dead or diseased wood, down to where new green wood appears.
 This may be all the way to the base of the stem.
-Prune away any suckers at the base of the plant.
+Prune away any suckers at the base of the plant too.

 The aim here is to cut away any growth from the summer that’s too long or out of place and would otherwise hide the flowers in spring.
-This is a good time to work on reshaping your plant, either in its height or its width or just the general shape.
+This is a good time to work on reshaping your plant, either in its height or its width, or general shape.

-During the dormant season, tie in new growth to extend the main wisteria framework over the structure.
+During the dormant season, tie in new growth over the structure to extend the main Wisteria framework.
 Cut any remaining stems (the same ones you pruned in the summer) back to about 30cm from the ground and reduce all side shoots to about 5cm long.
 This ensures that the new flowers won’t be hidden by leaves.

-Sometimes older wisteria plants just wear themselves out.
-You need to hard prune these.
-Do this by cutting back the old branches to the central stem.
+Sometimes older Wisteria plants just wear themselves out and you need to hard prune these.
+You can do this by cutting back the old branches to the central stem.
 Find new strong side branches to then tie in and start to create a new framework made from younger branches.
-Hard pruning stimulates growth in the wisteria but will also encourage lots of new growth.
-It’s also best not to feed wisteria after a hard pruning as it can encourage too much green foliage.
+Hard pruning stimulates growth in the Wisteria and will encourage lots of new growth.
+It’s also advisable not to feed your Wisteria after a hard prune because it can encourage too much green foliage.